Delegated Head of School authority

 Furthermore, in many cases someone else in the School is better informed to make the decision.
 It, therefore, makes sense to delegate this authority, provided there are clear guidelines about the extent of delegation and the Head of School's authority is sought in exceptional circumstances.
 This document provides those guidelines.

 Our charter of accounts creates a variety of accounts throughout the School and specifies who has signatory authority on each of these accounts.
 Signatory authority will also be specified for research grants.
-However, the Head of School's permission should be sought for any item of expenditure over GDP 10K.
+However, the Director of Professional Services's permission (delegated to by the Head of School) should be sought for any item of expenditure over £25K.

 Expenses claims should be signed by whoever has signatory authority for that account, provided nobody signs their own expense claim.
 Where this would otherwise occur, eg where there is only one signatory on an account who is also the claimant, the claim should be signed by the immediate line manager of the claimant or their delegee.
 Normally, claims made by Head of School are signed by the School’s Director of Professional Services.